-You’ve probably heard of the General Data Protection Regulation (GDPR) by now, and might have a few questions about how to prepare for it.
+By now, you’ve probably heard of the General Data Protection Regulation (GDPR) and we know you might have a few questions about how to prepare for it.
 Here’s what we know about how it might affect MailChimp and our users.

-This article is provided as a resource, but does not constitute legal advice.
-We encourage you to speak to a legal practitioner in your area to learn how the GDPR may affect your organization.
+This article is provided as a resource, but it’s not legal advice.
+We encourage you to speak to legal counsel to learn how the GDPR may affect your organization.

 What and Who

 The GDPR is a European Union (EU) privacy law that will affect businesses around the world when it becomes enforceable on May 25, 2018.
 It regulates how any organization that is subject to the Regulation treats or uses the personal data of people located in the EU .
 Personal data is any piece of data that, used alone or with other data, could identify a person.
 If you collect, change, transmit, erase, or otherwise use or store the personal data of EU citizens, you'll need to comply with the GDPR.

 The GDPR will replace an older directive on data privacy, Directive 95/46/EC, and it introduces a few important changes that may affect MailChimp users.

 You need to have a legal basis, like consent, to process an EU citizen's personal data.
 Under the GDPR, you may use another legal basis for processing personal data, but we anticipate that many MailChimp users will rely on consent.
 This consent must be specific and verifiable.